watsonbox/ios_google_places_autocomplete/Pods/FBSnapshotTestCase/README.md

 ------------------------

 1. Subclass `FBSnapshotTestCase` instead of `XCTestCase`.
-2. From within your test, use `FBSnapshotVerifyView`.
+2. From within your test, use `self.FBSnapshotVerifyView`.
 3. Run the test once with `self.recordMode = YES;` in the test's `-setUp` method.
 (This creates the reference images on disk.)
 4. Remove the line enabling record mode and run the test.